 - Spinal and neck injuries

 Some of these injuries can have lifetime consequences impacting your personal and professional life.
-For this reason you need a highly experienced personal injury attorney on your side, who can seek fair compensation for your injuries.
+For this reason you need a highly experienced bike accident lawyer on your side, who can seek fair compensation for your injuries.

-There are many different circumstances that can lead to accidents involving cars and bicycles, but the ones we most often find among our clients are:
+There are many different circumstances that can lead to accidents involving cars and bicycles, but the ones we most often find among our clients in Orlando are: